-Transoral robotic procedures (TORS) are currently performed for oropharyngeal cancer and OSA.
-These may range from minor resection, for example tongue mucosectomy, to complex resection or salvage surgery following primary chemoradiotherapy.
+Transoral robotic surgery (TORS) is currently performed for oropharyngeal cancer and OSA.
+These procedures may range from minor resection (e.g. tongue mucosectomy) to complex resection or salvage surgery following primary chemoradiotherapy.

-- 3.9 All personnel involved with TORS should be appropriately trained, including knowledge of how to perform an emergency dedock procedure (see glossary).
-An emergency dedock should be regularly rehearsed by the team, and discussed as part of the briefing prior to TORS. - 3.10 Consideration should be given to anaesthetic equipment specific for TORS, for example extra length anaesthetic circuit, patient eye protection, tracheal-tube fixation, laser safety and dental protection.
+- 3.9 All personnel involved with TORS should be appropriately trained, including knowledge of how to perform an emergency dedock procedure (see Glossary).
+An emergency dedock should be regularly rehearsed by the whole theare team, and discussed as part of the briefing prior to TORS being performed.38 - 3.10 Consideration should be given to anaesthetic equipment specific for TORS, for example extra-length anaesthetic circuit, patient eye protection, tracheal-tube fixation, laser safety and dental protection.